ph1048/govwa/README.md

 go get github.com/julienschmidt/httprouter
 ```

+### Building the project

+There is a bare-bones Makefile that you can extend to show the changes you would make to
+the build process (or possibly the development lifecycle).

+Feel free to assume the CI system already in place is capable of running Make targets.

 #### GoVWA config
 ---
 Open the file config.json which is located in config directory.
 Change the configuration according to your needs.